chanibal7/docker-frameworks-demo/SpringBeansFramework/README.txt

-Basic Information:
+Docker File :
-	Dockerfile is used to generate docker image and Docker image used to create container for image.
+	Docker file is used to generate docker image for spring beans frame work.
-	We are running script in side container to generate load and plotting application flow on appdynamics controller.

-Please find mentioned below steps to generate load and plotting application flow on appdynamics controller:
-1.Download Dockerfile
+	This image is built with containing necessary artefacts to run spring bean container.

+Script File :
+	run.sh file is used to generate load for spring bean framework.
+	This script file is loaded under container as part of the docker image created.

+Steps to build docker image and Generate load for Springbeans application:
+	1. Download Dockerfile from (url:https://github.com/Appdynamics/docker-frameworks-demo/tree/master/SpringBeansFramework)
-2. docker build -t="appdynamics/<application name>:<tagname>" <Docker filepath>
+	2. Build the docker image by running the command :docker build -t="appdynamics/<application name>:<tagname>" <Docker filepath>
-3. docker images
-4. docker run -i -t <latest generated image by docker file> /bin/bash 6.In side container:
+	3. Build the container by running the command: docker run -i -t <latest generated image by docker file(image ID)> /bin/bash
-  ->cd /mnt/script/
-  ->./run.sh ec2-54-204-218-30.compute-1.amazonaws.com 80
+	4. Navigate to the path /mnt/script to run the script file "run.sh" which generate load for springbean application -> pass arguments while running run.sh file as mentioned below -> ./run.sh <controller ip> <port number> ,eg:-./run.sh ec2-54-204-218-30.compute-1.amazonaws.com 80